rust-lang/rust/library/stdarch/crates/std_detect/README.md

 `std::detect` APIs are available as part of `libstd`.
 Prefer using it via the standard library than through this crate.
-Unstable features of `std::detect` are available on nightly Rust behind the `feature(stdsimd)` feature-gate.
+Unstable features of `std::detect` are available on nightly Rust behind various feature-gates.

 If you need run-time feature detection in `#[no_std]` environments, Rust `core` library cannot help you.
 By design, Rust `core` is platform independent, but